hashicorp/vault-plugin-database-redis/README.md

 **Note:** The tests assume that the redis database instance has a default user with the following ACL settings `user default on nopass ~* +@all`.
 If it doesn't, you will need to align the Administrator username and password with the pre-set values in the `redis_test.go` file.

-Set `VAULT_ACC=1` to execute all of the tests, or a subset of tests can be run using the command `go test -run TestDriver/Init` for example.
+Set `VAULT_ACC=1` to execute all of the tests including the acceptance tests, or run just a subset of tests by using a command like `go test -run TestDriver/Init` for example.

 ## Installation